-Kerry romp to Division One win over Monaghan
+Armagh snatch Mayo draw as Kerry hammer Monaghan

 Monaghan's mini-revival of three straight points was then abruptly ended as they allowed Clifford to run 60 yards unchallenged after Gary Mohan had been turned over before he blasted past Beggan.

-Monaghan's misery was increased by late inclusion O'Toole's red card and O'Sullivan's energetic display was rounded off by his late goal which came following good work by another impressive home attacker Tony Brosnan.
+Monaghan's misery was increased by late inclusion O'Toole's red card for a high challenge on Kerry sub Stefan Okunbor. and O'Sullivan's energetic display was rounded off by his late goal which came following good work by another impressive home attacker Tony Brosnan.

 O'Sullivan finished on 1-3 with Roche on 1-2 while McCarthy top-scored for Monaghan with 0-5.